 2. Spend more on life’s experiences than on material things.
 Our society has become a fast paced competitive environment.
 Everywhere we look there are countless examples of what the “ideal” life should be like.
 More and more we are being conditioned to believe our worth comes from material things; no wonder we are always unhappy.
 It would not matter if you go out and buy a brand new car, the joy of it would be fleeting at best.
-The moment you happen to come in contact with someone else who has a “better model” you would loose the excitement and feel the need to compete; we live in a constant race, one which is sucking the life and joy out of us.
+The moment you happen to come in contact with someone else who has a “better model”, you would lose the excitement and feel the need to compete; we live in a constant race, one which is sucking the life and joy out of us.

-It is nice to be able to live in comfort, the problem is our society no longer seeks comfort it seeks to outdo.
+It is nice to be able to live in comfort, the problem however is that our society no longer seeks comfort, it seeks to outdo.
 The media spends billions trying to make us feel less than adequate if we don’t live a certain way.
-More and more people are less educated, less self actualized instead focusing more on dressing the outside than the inside.
-I am not denying it feels good to get a compliment based on what one is wearing or what one has (as long as you have worked for it instead of taking it from others) the problem occurs when our clothes, image and possessions become our masters and we follow as willing slaves; ready to hurt, trespass, control others in order to achieve a false sense of success.
+More and more people are less educated, less self actualized, instead focusing more on dressing the outside than the inside.
+I am not denying it feels good to get a compliment based on what one is wearing or what one has (as long as you have worked for it instead of taking it from others), the problem occurs when our clothes, image and possessions become our masters and we follow as willing slaves; ready to hurt, trespass, control others in order to achieve a false sense of success.

 3. Try not to be critical of the appearance of others.
-Our society tries to sell us what is “beautiful” and “perfect”.
-We forget the very images they are trying to sell us are not real; very rarely do the people on those images actually look like as they are portrayed yet we go out of our way trying to achieve something which does not exist.
+Our society tries to sell us what is “beautiful” and “perfect”, we forget the very images they are trying to sell us are not real; very rarely do the people on those images actually look like as they are portrayed, yet we go out of our way trying to achieve something which does not exist.
 Having had the opportunity to work with photographers/models, I have a pretty good idea on how the industry works.
-These days there are countless programs out there which can make anyone look attractive but attractiveness goes deeper than that; there is nothing more desirable whether in a man or a woman than someone who can show the rawness of his or her spirit and a mind as deep as the ocean waters.
+These days there are countless programs out there which can make anyone look attractive but attractiveness goes deeper than that…“there is nothing more desirable; whether in a man or a woman; than someone who can show the rawness of his or her spirit and a mind as deep as the ocean waters”

-People who are hurt like to put on walls; which is not the healthiest thing to do; speaking from experience I know first hand such walls were built to avoid continuously getting hurt, to keep others from seeing our emotional scars, our chaos, fury, fears.
+People who are hurt like to put on walls; which is not the healthiest thing to do; I know first hand such walls were built to avoid continuously getting hurt, to keep others from seeing our emotional scars, our chaos, fury, fears.
 Such walls take work and time to get them to crumble down.

-Let’s concentrate on being real with ourselves and others…so what if you have insecurities?….being authentic and transparent is about being honest about our own duality.
+Let’s concentrate on being real with ourselves and others…so what if you have insecurities?
+Being authentic and transparent is about being honest about our own duality.
 We are all here to work on transcending our own duality, to deny this truth is to betray ourselves.

 Don’t be lazy but don’t drown on responsibilities either.
-Your biggest responsibility is your mental sanity and you can not achieve that if you keep obsessing over every little thing.
+Your biggest responsibility is your mental sanity and you cannot achieve that if you keep obsessing over every little thing.
 If you need help with things, don’t be afraid to ask for it.

 6. Say yes to life.
 There is nothing wrong with finding our home comfortable and safe but when our routine has made us ecstatic it is damaging to our mental and physical health.
-If you lock yourself at home, you will loose an immense and beautiful world out there.
-We expose our true potential when we learn/self actualize and when we dare to go out of our comfort zone.
+If you lock yourself at home, you will lose an immense and beautiful world out there.
+We expose our true potential when we learn and when we dare to go out of our comfort zone.
 Do not be afraid to start a new activity, meet new people or visit new places; these will affect your life positively, helping you feel more alive and passionate.

 7. Do not waste your time and energy on false friendships.
-It does not make any sense to surround ourselves with people who make our lives more difficult, who hurt us, use us, or simply want nothing to do with us.
-Imagine how much energy is lost by doing this.
+It does not make any sense to surround ourselves with people who make our lives more difficult, who hurt us, use us, or simply want nothing to do with us; imagine how much energy is lost by doing this.
 There are billions of people out there, if you give yourself permission to be authentic, you will find your own tribe.
 How much better to be surrounded by people who resonate with us, encourage us, support us than by people who drain us.
 Do not waste your time and more importantly the energy you need to live life fully on those who have nothing good to contribute to your life, those who won’t challenge you to explore your full potential.

 8. Dare to follow your dreams.
 Do not be afraid to chase after your dreams no matter how crazy they may seem.
-Sometimes crazy is only extraordinary!.
+Sometimes crazy is only extraordinary!

 Much of what we enjoy these days is due to people who dared to believe in themselves when no one else would.
-It may take time, it may take some compromising/accepting that not everything will happen exactly by the time you had it planned.
+It may take time, it may take some compromising and accepting not everything will happen exactly by the time you had it planned.
 Your dreams may change over the years and that’s okay because life is always changing; we are never the same person we were even a moment ago.

 “Life is a balance of holding on and letting Go.”